-This assessment used the new MRIP estimates of recreational harvest and releases.
 Recreational harvest increased from 2.4 million pounds (264,000 fish) in 1984 to 61.5 million pounds (5.4 million fish) in 2010.
 Between 2004 and 2014, harvest remained steady, averaging 54.8 million pounds (4.6 million fish) per year.
-Following stock declines and implementation of size and bag limit changes in the recreational fisheries through Addendum IV, harvest decreased to an average of 33.6 million pounds (2.7 million fish) for 2015-2019.
-Recreational harvest for 2020-2021 averaged 15.2 million pounds (1.76 million fish).
-The vast majority (85-90%) of the annual catch in most years is released alive, and the assessment assumes, based on previous studies, that 9% of the fish that are released alive die as a result of being caught.
+Following stock declines and implementation of size and bag limit changes in the recreational fisheries through Addendum IV, harvest decreased to an average of 33.6 million pounds (2.8 million fish) for 2015-2019.
+Recreational harvest increased significantly in 2022, going from 15.8 million pounds (1.8 million fish) in 2021 to 35.8 million pounds (3.5 million fish) in 2022.
+Harvest decreased somewhat in 2023, due to the Emergency Action, but at 23.8 million pounds (2.6 million fish) was still the highest recreational harvest since 2017.
+Recreational harvest represents the fish that are landed by anglers, but the vast majority (85-90%) of the annual catch in most years is released alive.
+The assessment assumes, based on previous studies, that 9% of the fish that are released alive die as a result of being caught.
 The number of released fish peaked in 2006 at 53.5 million fish, 4.8 million of which were assumed to have died.
 Total numbers of releases have declined to a low of 16.4 million releases (1.5 million of which died) in 2011 after a series of weak year classes.
-Live releases have rebounded somewhat since then, with 28.7 million fish released in 2021, 2.6 million of which were assumed to have died.
-From 2018-2021, about 50% of total removals were release mortalities.
+Live releases have rebounded somewhat since then, averaging 27.8 million fish released leading to 2.5 million release mortalities per year in 2022-2023.
+From 2022-2023, about 40% of total removals were release mortalities, compared to 2018-2021 where release mortalities made up 50% of total removals.
 Figure 1 shows commercial and recreational landings and discards (release mortality in the case of the recreational fishery) in numbers of fish (not pounds or metric tons).